Friends Are Those Who Leave You With Great Memories And Long Lasting Impressions.

 There was no room for wastages around her.
 She was also very creative in using what was available to make tasty meals for us.
 This part of her, I know has helped her a lot in her journey in motherhood.
 But what I liked a lot about her and definitely never forgot, was her thoughtfulness and caring heart.
 You could feel the sincerity in her heart, each time she looked out for you.
 And this I will never forget – her support in times of need and challenges.

 Joy opened the doors of her house to me when I had challenges at school.
 I had no direct friend to squat with at that time.
-But she housed me, fed me and kept encouraging me till I weathered that storm.
+But she housed me, fed me and kept encouraging me till I weathered that storm in my life.

 I remember arriving school from Lagos at about 12.30am one night.
 It was a whole day’s trip.
 She waited outside for me till I got a bike to her apartment.
 She really did not owe me anything.
 She was younger but the respect between us was mutual and we always had great conversations.
 I never forgot her act of kindness.